piyush1234-lab/Didi.github.io/README.md

 ## ⚠️ Requirements

 - As this is a Entertainment version only the file is strictly password secured to access the file password must be entered.
-- An password disabled APK is also is available for this app visit the link below to download the apk file.
+- An password disabled APK is also available for this app visit the link below to download the apk file.

 ---